muratk3n/thirdwave/en/README.md

 ---

 While we r at it, why not deodorant?
 These f-ing corporations load their deo with alimunium, prevents sweating, not healthy.
-Neutralizing is preferred.
+Neutralize.

 ---